cemde/BenchmarkJade/README.md

 8 x Jade V100 0.621 x as fast as 8 A40

-### Comparison
+### Conclusion

-Inference: JADE2 is 9.38 times slower than a A40.
-This is around 5.8 x slower than it should be.
+JADE2 is slower than expected on single GPU.
-Train
+JADE2 is A LOT slower than expected on 8 GPUs.